Why choose us?

 Our Driver Guided tours are designed for small & intimate mixed groups of 2 to 8 people.
 Tour prices start from €30 per person.
 You can also book a tour exclusively for a family or your own group by contacting Muiris on +353 87 992 1284.

+Full day driver guided tour of the Skellig Coast available to visitors based in Killarney.
 Half day tours last 3 to 4 hours and are ideal for visitors based in Portmagee, Valentia, Caherciveen, Ballinskelligs and Waterville.
-Full day tours are also available to visitors based in Killarney, Kenmare & Tralee.

 This is a fantastic opportunity to experience the best sites on the Skellig Ring along South Kerry’s Wild Atlantic Way in the entertaining company of local Driver Guide Muiris Walsh.

 Pick up points include: Full day tour from Killarney – Discover Ireland Centre, Beech Road, Killarney